knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

 --8<-- "prerequisites.md"

-## Install the Serving component
+## Install the Knative Serving component

-To install the serving component:
+To install the Knative Serving component:

 1. Install the required custom resources by running the command: